-Please note that while there are eligible costs, administration is infrequently awarded, as the HUD allocation has declined over the years and project funding is considered the priority.
-Grantees often use city/county administration as an in-kind contribution to the project.
-Any allowance for administrative costs will not be allowed after CDBG Policies & Procedures are revised in 2020.
+Please note that while administration is an eligible cost, administration is not awarded, as the HUD allocation has declined over the years and project funding is considered the priority.
+Grantees should use city/county administration as an in-kind contribution to the project.